Notary Services Glossary beginning with E

 If an affidavit or statutory declaration contains a reference to an attached schedule or exhibit, the attachment must be stamped with appropriate wording for identification purposes, and signed by the commissioner.

 An 'eyelet' (a small grommet) is a small metal ring inserted into a hole through thin material.
 Eyelets are generally flared or collared on each side to keep them in place.
-Some notaries use staples, but Brosgall Legal relies on eyelets to permanently attach documents to our notarial certificates, thereby preventing tampering and fraud.
-This method is far more reliable than using simple staples, as staples can easily be removed.
+Some notaries use staples, but Brosgall Legal often uses eyelets to permanently attach documents to our notarial certificates, thereby preventing tampering and fraud.
+This method is far more reliable than using simple staples, which can easily be removed.

 To insert an eyelet, a document corner is fitted to your set of papers, a small 3/16" hole is made through the corner of the entire document with a punch tool, a fresh eyelet is inserted, and the eyelet is then set (flared) using a dedicated eyeletter press.
 Once an eyelet has been set, it is almost impossible to remove.
 Any attempt to separate, add, or remove the attached papers will result in damage to the papers themselves.
 The combination of the eyelet technique, along with the application of an embossed notarial seal on every page, is the best way to prevent fraud.